dayvonjersen/linguist/cmd/README.md

 These programs generate the data used by linguist.

-Use `./generate` rather than running them directly.
+Use `./generate-classifier` and `./generate-static` rather than running them directly.

 ## tokenizer_test/